 The Company sponsors profit sharing retirement plans for its U.S. employees, which includes employee savings plans established under Section 401(k) of the U.S. Internal Revenue Code (the "401(k) Plan").
 The 401(k) Plans cover substantially all full-time employees who meet certain eligibility requirements.
 Contributions to the profit sharing retirement plans are at the discretion of management.
-For the year ended December 31, 2010, we contributed approximately \$0.4 million to the plan.
-For each of the years ended December 31, 2009 and 2008, we contributed approximately \$0.3 million to the plan.
+For the year ended December 31, 2011, 2010 and 2009, we contributed approximately \$0.6 million, \$0.4 million and \$0.3 million, respectively, to the plan.

 Certain of our subsidiaries in the United Kingdom (UK), Harvard Apparatus Limited and Biochrom Limited maintain contributory, defined benefit or defined contribution pension plans for substantially all of their employees.
-Effective December 31, 2006, we adopted FASB ASC 715-20.
 The provisions of FASB ASC 715-20 require that the funded status of our pension plans be recognized in its balance sheet.
 FASB ASC 715-20 does not change the measurement or income statement recognition of these plans, although it does require that plan assets and benefit obligations be measured as of the balance sheet date.
 We have historically measured the plan assets and benefit obligations as of the balance sheet date.